top of page

 Immigration Mental Health Evaluations

-Rachel conducts thorough psychological evaluations as part of immigration court proceedings.
-She couples interview findings with clinical observations, a full mental status exam, clinical literature, interpretation of psychological assessment tools and clinical recommendations to write comprehensive and thorough reports.
-She is consistently regarded for her ability to communicate complex clinical concepts to non-clinical audiences.
-Her areas of expertise include assessing and treating PTSD, mood disorders, attachment ruptures and substance abuse and is experienced with evaluating survivors of persecution on the basis of gender, sexual orientation, religion or due to gang-related violence.
+Rachel conducts thorough mental health evaluations as part of immigration court proceedings.
+She couples interview findings with clinical observations, a full mental status exam, clinical literature, interpretation of assessment tools and clinical recommendations to write comprehensive and thorough reports.
+She is consistently regarded for her ability to communicate complex clinical concepts to legal and forensic audiences.
+Her areas of expertise include assessing and treating PTSD, mood disorders, attachment ruptures and substance abuse and is experienced with evaluating survivors of persecution on the basis of factors such as ethnicity, gender, sexual orientation, religion, political affiliation or due to community violence.
 Evaluations can be done in-person or via secure teleconference.

 Types of evaluations provided: